RishikaBhawsingka/Student-placement-analysis/README.md

 # Student-placement-analysis

-📌 Project Overview
+📌 Project Overview:
 This project focuses on analyzing factors influencing student placement outcomes using Tableau.
 With a pre-cleaned dataset, the emphasis was on building insightful visualizations and presenting them through a story-driven dashboard.

 🎯 Objective
 To identify key factors affecting student placements and present data-driven insights using interactive visualizations.

-🛠️ Tools Used
+🛠️ Tools Used:
 Tableau

-📊 Dashboard & Story
+📊 Dashboard & Story:
 Developed an interactive Tableau dashboard
 Created a story layout to explain insights step-by-step Visualizations included: